Alli says he was sexually abused as a child

 "I decided to go to a modern day rehab facility for mental health.
 They deal with addiction, mental health and trauma.

 "I felt like it was time for me.
 With things like that, you can't be told to go there.
 You have to know and make the decision yourself or it's not going to work.
 I was caught in a bad cycle.
-I was relying on things that were doing me harm."
+I was relying on things that were doing me harm.

+"I was waking up every day and I was winning the fight going into training, smiling, showing that I was happy but inside I was definitely losing the battle.
+It was time for me to change it."

+Alli said he had come out of rehab three weeks ago and "could never have imagined how much" he would get from it as "a lot happened when I was younger that I could never understand and figure out" and it had helped him on that front.

 More to follow.